MicrosoftDocs/cognitive-toolkit-docs/articles/Top-level-commands.md

 ms.devlang:   NA
 ---

-# Top level commands with BrainScript
+# Top-level commands with BrainScript

 The main top-level command `train` and `eval`/`test` are described on the [Train, Test, Eval](./BrainScript-Train-Test-Eval.md) page.
 Further top-level commands are detailed below.